 If someone is overdosing on Demerol, 9-1-1 should be contacted immediately.
 A medication called Narcan may be available to reverse the effects of an opioid overdose, potentially saving a life.

 Even people with Demerol prescriptions are not immune to developing an addiction.
-Research shows around 25% of all people prescribed opioids misuse them, increasing the chances of abuse and addiction.
-What’s more, a Demerol addiction could lead a person to abuse more illicit drugs, like heroin.
+Research shows around 25% of all people prescribed opioids misuse them, increasing the chances of use and addiction.
+What’s more, a Demerol addiction could lead a person to use more illicit drugs, like heroin.
 Most people suffering from heroin addiction started off misusing a prescription drug like Demerol.

 Although abusing Demerol may lead to many dangers, including death, stopping use can be difficult.
 Once a person becomes dependent on Demerol, they’ll likely experience uncomfortable symptoms of withdrawal when they stop using.